Buildings | Hagerstown Community College

 Career Programs Building

-The Career Programs Building (CPB) is home to The Merle S. Elliott Continuing Education and Conference Center, with five conference rooms, a tiered lecture hall that seats 66 students, science labs, a comfortable atrium, an outdoor fountain, and outdoor seating area at the Valley Eatery.
-It is also home to state-of-the-art facilities for nursing, radiography, dental, and other health sciences programs, as well as the industrial technology program and HCC’s Digital Printing and Design Services, Information Technology (IT) Department, and the campus mail room.
+The Career Programs Building (CPB) is home to The Merle S. Elliott Continuing Education and Conference Center, with five conference rooms, a tiered lecture hall that seats 66 students, science labs, a comfortable atrium, and an outdoor fountain.
+It is also home to state-of-the-art facilities for nursing; radiography; dental; and other health sciences programs; as well as Workforce Solutions and Continuing Education; HCC's Digital Printing, Design, and Business Services; Information Technology (IT) Department; the campus mail room; and the culinary incubator.

 Career Programs Building